-Paul’s practice involves all aspects of intellectual property law with an emphasis on patent litigation and trial.
+Paul’s practice involves all aspects of intellectual property and technology law with an emphasis on patent litigation and trial.

-In addition to his extensive experience in patent litigation, Paul has a decade of experience in the business and engineering community, through which he developed a deep appreciation for the business implications of patent litigation, and works closely with his clients to ensure that their business objectives are met in each representation.
+In addition to his extensive experience as an intellectual property attorney, Paul has a decade of experience in the business and engineering community, through which he developed a deep appreciation for the business implications of intellectual property and technology disputes, and works closely with his clients to ensure that their business objectives are met in each representation.

-Paul regularly speaks and authors articles on topics related to intellectual property (see Insights and Events below) and is a frequent contributor to the firm’s CAFC blog (www.cafcblog.com), reviewing the latest IP decisions at the Federal Circuit.
+Paul regularly speaks and authors articles on topics related to technology and intellectual property law (see Insights and Events below).

 - Keldar v.
 Baby Brezza Enterprises, LLC, 14-cv-904 (E.D.Tx.).
 Successfully represented defendant against allegations of patent infringement directed to products for making infant formula.
 Case was settled favorably following the Markman hearing.

 - Vitro Packaging, LLC v.
 Saverglass, Inc. IPR2015-00947.
-Successfully defended patent owner in an IPR proceeding.
+Successfully defended patent owner in an IPR proceeding challenging the validity of our client’s design patent.
 In view of the patent owner’s preliminary statement, the PTAB denied institution of inter partes review against our client’s patent.